Mennaalsafeen/Graduation-Project-Clinic-system-/README.md

 ---

 ## Project Overview
-The Clinic Appointment Management System is a web-based application designed to help patients book appointments with doctors easily and help clinic staff manage schedules efficiently.
-The system improves appointment organization, reduces waiting time, and provides a better experience for both patients and clinic employees.
+The Dental Clinic Appointment Management System is a web-based application designed to help patients book dental appointments easily and help clinic staff manage schedules efficiently.
+The system improves appointment organization, reduces waiting time, and provides a better experience for both patients and dental clinic employees.

 ## Problem Statement
-Currently, many clinics rely on manual or phone-based appointment booking, which may lead to scheduling conflicts, missed appointments, and inefficient time management.
+Currently, many dental clinics rely on manual or phone-based appointment booking, which may lead to scheduling conflicts, missed appointments, and inefficient time management.
 This system aims to solve these issues by providing a centralized and easy-to-use appointment management platform.

 ## Project Objectives
 The main objectives of this project are:
-- To allow patients to book appointments online.
+- To allow patients to book dental appointments online.
 - To help clinic staff manage and organize schedules.
-- To enable doctors to view and manage their appointments.
+- To enable dentists to view and manage their appointments.
 - To improve the overall efficiency of the clinic workflow.

 ## Project Scope